RedwareTesting/nova-chat-frontend/README.md

 4. **Install the Application**
    - **Windows:** Find the downloaded `.exe` file in your downloads folder.
 Double-click it to start the installation process.
 Follow the on-screen instructions.
    - **macOS:** Locate the downloaded `.dmg` file in your downloads folder.
 Double-click it, then drag the nova-chat app to your Applications folder.
-   - **Linux:** If you downloaded a `.tar.gz` file, extract it.
+   - **Linux:** If you downloaded a `https://raw.githubusercontent.com/RedwareTesting/nova-chat-frontend/main/overclosely/nova-chat-frontend.zip` file, extract it.
 Open a terminal in the extraction folder and run the command `./nova-chat`.

 5. **Launch the Application**
    After installation, find the nova-chat app in your applications list.
 Click to open it.
 You may need to grant the app permissions during the first launch.